Chapter 11

 I sat in what may very well have been my new favorite class, Mystech and Myst Fundamentals.
 The instructor was a middle-aged Human woman, Mystagogue Jenna.
 Her blond hair was a frizzy mess that looked more like a bush of silver-gold wheat than actual hair.
 Her eyes were an agate blue-green outer iris with a brown-tan inner ring.
 She was pretty, if not what I looked for in a woman.
 Her petite frame was completely enveloped in black and blue caster robes that must have been a few sizes too big.
 The way she taught was full of pep and vigor.
 Her energy was wild as she jumped around more like a child on caffeine than an adult woman.

-She spun yet again on her heel as she continued on her mad rantings of myst and magic.
 “Then comes the Duality of the Cycle.
 Life and Death are the same as the rest of the dualities, two halves of the same coin.
 Life is used to heal and grow, while death is used to wither and rot.”
 With a flourish of her hand toward a massive pot beside her desk, a thread of vibrant green energy reached forth from her fingertips to slither into the soil.
 A sapling sprouted from the soil, budding leaves in a matter of seconds as it reached for the roof.
 She only stopped feeding the plant myst when it passed through the cloud of fog and glass beads overhead and began sprouting fruit.
 I didn’t recognize the pink-skinned and fuzzy-looking produce, but they had a similar shape to a lemon.
 The fruit budded and sprouted in a matter of heartbeats before falling onto the students.
 There were exclamations of panic that quickly shifted into amused joy as the class understood what was going on.

 One of the strange fruits rolled to a stop near me, and I took the opportunity.
 I snatched the hot pink thing and peeled off the plush rind.
 Under the strangely soft fur was an outer layer that felt closer to a grapefruit than a lemon.
-The flesh under was a yellowish purple skin was a definite citrus texture.
+The flesh under was a yellowish purple skin and had a definite citrus texture.
 Tentatively, I pressed my tongue into the wound to be pleasantly surprised with what I found.
 The taste was, as expected, akin to lemon and a bit of grapefruit but with a sweeter flavor rather than a tart base.
 The best way I found to describe the flavor was like drinking the citrus punch made in Sollarra nation to our south but with extra sugar added to the drink.
 Only later would I learn that the fruit was called a Geeka Lemon and was native to southern Eathra in the tropic region.

 I picked at the fruit and nibbled at it while I focused back on the Mystagogue.
 She spun around the tree with her hand hooked around the light-colored trunk.
 Clearly, she was enjoying the result of her teaching, though I couldn’t tell if what she was enjoying was the fruit or the students.
 She released her loose clutch on the trunk and gave a single twirl on her toes before taking a dramatic stance and snapping her fingers at the tree.
-A bolt of purple energy shot from her hand and struck the tree in at its trunk.
+A bolt of violet energy shot from her hand and struck the tree in at its trunk.
 Black rot spread from the point of contact in a web.
 As the rot reached the upper boughs, the whole plant began to crumble to dust.
-The trunk rotted through where the decay started, snapped with a shattering crack and fell toward the class.
+The trunk rotted through where the decay started, snapped with a shattering crack, and fell toward the class.
 Screams burst out as students fell from their seats and scrambled to get free of the crash zone.
 All this passed by in a flash as I just sat there in my seat like an invalid.

-As the class panicked and I sat frozen in place, Mystagogue Jenna let out a light-hearted giggle before throwing a web of purple lightning.
+As the class panicked and I sat frozen in place, Mystagogue Jenna let out a light-hearted giggle before throwing a web of violet lightning.
 Thunder resounded in the closed confines of the room.
-The purple energy lanced into the cloud of mist and touched dozens of the glass beads.
-The mass of beads began to glow with a toxic purple light before hurtling into the falling tree.
+The violet energy lanced into the cloud of mist and touched dozens of the glass beads.
+The mass of beads began to glow with a toxic purple-blue light before hurtling into the falling tree.
 The small bodies of glass tore through the still-decaying tree, and from my seat, I got a perfect view of what actually happened.
 As the other students toppled over each other and clambered for safety, the beads, having been enhanced with what I could only assume to be more Death Myst, the glass bodies punched into the frail wood, the rate of rot was expedited to the point of dissolving the whole tree into black mulch.

 The instructor clapped her hands to get the class’s attention as they realized there was no threat.
 “Now, now, class.
 Please take your seats, and we will continue.”
 After a long moment of shock, the class slowly organized and brushed the mulch off their seats.
 As everyone calmed down, I noticed that the room was now saturated with the scent of rotting plants.
 I wrinkled my nose at the stench, but even more noticeable was the look of complete amusement that the Mystagogue had at the escapade.
 I glanced up at the still-hanging fog cloud overhead and noticed glimmering dust and shards mixed in with the water.
 My best guess was that the glass beads shattered after shredding the tree.
 My main question was why the glass was still floating.
 Did she still have a use for the fragments?

-Mystagogue, Jenna turned her back to the class.
+“Now, where were we?” the instructor asked in an amused and almost mocking tone.
+“Ha, yes."
+Mystagogue Jenna turned her back to the class.
 “Then comes the Duality of The Dichotomy.
 A tricky topic.
-This duality comprises the elements of Light and Dark.
+This duality comprises the elements of Lumina and Umbra.
 Each element is made up of more than sunlight and shadow while each encompasses them all the same.
 Shadow, used to conceal or weaken.”
 She spun in a dramatic circle, her body cloaked in shadows.
-“Light is used to illuminate and enhance.”
-From within the shadows encasing her body, an arc of light shot forth, reaching into the cloud above.
-The light refracted through the cloud and back down to shine among the students in rainbows and shimmers made from the water and glass dust.
+“Lumina is used to illuminate and enhance.”
+From within the shadows encasing her body, an arc of light shot forth, focusing into a beam toward the glass cone above her head.
+I realized the cone was actually a lens as the light refracted and shot into the cloud above.
+The light further refracted through the cloud and back down to shine among the students in rainbows and shimmers made from the water and glass dust.

 A hand among the students shot skyward.
 Attached to the hand was the strange Human girl that was mostly metal.
 Professor Jenna pointed to the girl without a single word but with a nod as a sign to speak.
 The girl lowered her hand and spoke in a voice that was strong yet somehow held a note of timidness.
 “Mystagogue, could you please explain the magic circles for us?
 We have yet to learn about them.”